 The leader (or leaders) on the team are hands-on enough to spot issues with execution, and address them promptly

-I will take a team with their impact clearly communicated; and a hands-on leader on the team, over any team that has fancy metrics and a hands-off leader.
+Take two teams.
+Team A: communicates their impact clearly, and has a hands-on leader on the team.
+Team B: has fancy metrics and a hands-off leader.
 I will take Team A over Team B, anytime.
 Related reading:

 Yes, you can measure developer productivity, but at what cost?
 McKinsey is not wrong to state developer productivity can be measured.
 However, they avoid the question of what is the cost of the measurements.